notangelmario/gread/README.md

 # GRead

-GRead is a web app that turns websites into gruvbox styled pages that are on the eyes.
+GRead is a web app that turns websites into gruvbox styled pages that are easier on the eyes.

 ## :question: How to